 The main products currently offered are summarised below.
-As highlighted above, these products are held within the separate plc company.
 These products provide customers with solutions for purchasing a residential property, either as their home or for buy-to-let purposes, and a range of investment savings accounts.
-Net income from these products will contribute to the Company's revenue through the management services fees paid by the plc company, under a profit share mechanism.
+Net income from these products will contribute to the Company's revenue through the management services fees paid by PLC.
 Additionally, the Company will receive arrangement and administration fees relating to these products.